triton-inference-server/server/docs/customization_guide/deploy.md

 statistics, tracing and logging.
 Care should be taken to only expose those capabilities that are required for your solution.

-### Disabling Features at Compile Time
+#### Disabling Features at Compile Time

 When building a custom inference server application features can be selectively enabled or disabled using the `build.py` script.
 As an example a developer can use the flags `--endpoint http` and `--endpoint grpc` to compile support for `http`, `grpc` or both.
 Support for individual backends can be enabled as well.
-For more details please see documentation on building a custom inference server application.
+For more details please see [documentation](build.md) on building a custom inference server application.

-### Disabling at Launch
+#### Disabling Features at Application Launch

+The `tritonserver` application provides a number of command line options to enable and disable features when launched.
+For a full list of options please see `tritonserver --help`.
+The following options are ones to take special note of.

+##### `--exit-on-error <boolean>, default True`